Courtyard Osteopaths

 Osteopathic Council.

-We are a professional, caring and friendly team of two GOsC registered osteopaths.
-Having worked locally as an osteopath since qualifying in 1994, I am happy that these days most people come to us by personal recommendations from previous clients.
-I am joined by my experienced associate Sam Dobbie.
+We are a professional, caring and friendly team of three GOsC registered osteopaths.
+Having worked locally as an osteopathic practice since 1994, we're happy that these days most people come to us by personal recommendations from previous clients.
+And Bristol health practitioners.

 Our clients range in age from newborn